Become a Foster Parent Today!

 It takes a special person to open their heart and home to a child or teen in need.
 It takes courage, hard work, and love.
 It takes someone like you!
 Click here to get started!

-Through its dedicated Foster Parent network, Little Flower has provided safety and care for thousands of neglected, abused, and abandoned children since the program’s inception in 1952.
+Since 1952, through its dedicated Foster Parent network, Little Flower has provided safety and care for thousands of children unable to remain at home with their families.
 Little Flower strives to match children with foster parents who can provide love, stability, nurturing, and the sense of family permanency that all children need.

 It takes a special person or persons to sacrifice the time, money, and most importantly the energy and love that goes into nurturing a child – all the while knowing that it may be temporary.
 Like any loving parent, foster parents tend to the physical, medical, emotional, social, and educational needs of children by assuring home life environments are clean, safe, orderly, and embracing.
 Foster parents help improve the well-being of the children in their care by teaching them life skills in the home and cooperating with and facilitating child well-being plans that connect children with the services and help they need.

 You Can Apply to be a foster parent if you: